aliyoussefhammoude/emp-fullstack/README.md

-# Employee fullstack (frontend & backend) Application
+# Employee fullstack (frontend & backend) Application (works only with Chrome)

 > A full stack app with React, Node, Express and MySql.
 Run your client and server with a single command.

-# I have done a Youtube video on this applications usage.
+# I have done a Youtube video on this application's usage.
 This is to have something to show if there were an error starting up the app.
 ``` bash
 # the youtube video: